Darian Durant

-Darian Bernard Durant (born August 19, 1982) is a former professional Canadian football quarterback.
+Darian Bernard Durant (born August 19, 1982) is an American former professional football quarterback who played in the Canadian Football League (CFL) from 2006 to 2017.
 He played college football at the University of North Carolina.
 By the end of his college career, he held school records for completion percentage, touchdowns, passing yards, total offense and completions.
 Durant was signed as a free agent by the Saskatchewan Roughriders in 2006, and became the club's full-time starting quarterback in 2009.
 He was named a CFL West Division All-Star in 2009 and 2013.
-Durant was the starting quarterback when the Saskatchewan Roughriders won the 101st Grey Cup in 2013 on their home field.
+Durant was the starting quarterback when the Roughriders won the 101st Grey Cup in 2013 on their home field.
 Durant also played for the Montreal Alouettes in 2017.
 His brother Justin played in the National Football League as a linebacker.

 Early life

 Durant was born on August 19, 1982, in Florence, South Carolina to Betty and Israel Durant.
 He has three brothers and a sister.
 His younger brother, Justin, played for the NFL's Dallas Cowboys, and his older brother, Keyshawn, was a quarterback at South Carolina State.